And you’re off! Five tips to a successful start at university

 That’s it, you have arrived!
 Congratulations on securing a place at the University of Cumbria.
 We are delighted to welcome you as a new student.

 You will probably be feeling very excited – and possibly nervous – about the start of this new experience.
 The next three to four weeks will be an opportunity for you to become familiar with your new surroundings, make new friends, settle into a new routine and, of course, make a start on your studies.
 Follow this helpful guide and get a head start.
+Although the campuses and your course are working slightly differently this semester, to keep everyone safe, there will still be plenty of opportunities to embrace the new experiences on offer.

 1. Settle into university life